python/cpython/Doc/library/datetime.rst

-   on platforms where the native C :c:func:`ctime` function (which :func:`time.ctime` invokes, but which :meth:`datetime.ctime` does not invoke) conforms to the C standard.
+   on platforms where the native C :c:func:`ctime` function (which :func:`time.ctime` invokes, but which :meth:`.datetime.ctime` does not invoke) conforms to the C standard.

 .. method:: datetime.strftime(format)